A Prairie HomeKit Companion: The Elgato Eve Room

 Setting up a timed rule in the Eve app is a little odd — you do that in Scenes > Timers.
 I prefer creating timed Automations in the Home app, as I described in “A Prairie HomeKit Companion: Automating Your Home” (10 February 2017).

 These rules could probably use a bit more tweaking, but that’s something I plan to iron out over time as we become more familiar with this new house.
 There may also be much better ways to do this.
-For instance, I could throw an Eve Motion motion detector into the mix to keep the dehumidifier off if no one’s in the room.
+For instance, I could throw an Eve Motion motion detector into the mix to keep the dehumidifier off if someone’s in the room.
 But that’s a project for another time.

 In any case, don’t be afraid to experiment!
 Fine-tuning automations is part of the fun, and Rome wasn’t built in a day.
 Just don’t create more than you and your housemates can manage.